pawelgrzybek/pawelgrzybek.com/content/posts/2026-01-27-more-invoker-commands-and-more-reasons-not-to-use-javascript-please/index.md

 ### Custom commands

-Registering a custom commands is what makes it interesting, and to make one you only need to prefix it with a double dash, for example `--change-bg`.
+Registering a custom commands is what makes it interesting, and to make one you need to prefix it with a double dash, for example `--change-bg`.
 This one invokes a custom command of the `CommandEvent` interface on the target element.
-It doesn't offer anything you couldn't do before, it just offers another, more declarative way.
 Here is a simple example (worth noting that the value defined on the button can be read from the `source` property).
+Contrary to the title of this post, this one needs a tiny, tiny snippet of JavaScript.

 ```html
 <button commandfor="d" command="--change-bg" value="salmon">Salmon</button>